 Pictured is a documentation of saldaña’s portrait taken by the Performance Studies department at NYU.
 Students were photographed at the beginning of classes as a gesture of “welcome”, but also for surveillance purposes.
 The portraits were printed with names, pinned to a cork board, and kept in a glass case in the hallway of the department. saldaña wore the administrative numeration or ID# assigned by the institution as a nameplate for the days of “orientation”.This portrait was on display for the duration of their time as a student affecting performance throughout.
-It provided a representation of their “dividuation” as a laboring body within the mass, marking parallels between how the body is treated in medical institutions, those of education, and incarceration.
+It provided a representation of their “dividuation” as a laboring body within the mass, marking parallels between how bodies are treated in medical institutions, those of education, and incarceration.

 Object(s) Among Objects: